shbhrsaha/livetwin/README.md

 	python livetwin.py [local dir] [remote dir] [server] [user]

 LiveTwin will then ask you for your password.
-Change the directory contents to watch instant sync!
+Change the local directory contents to watch files instantly sync!

 Coming Soon
 ------------